awsdocs/amazon-ec2-user-guide-windows/doc_source/enhanced-networking-ena.md

 + Launch the instance using a [current generation](instance-types.md#current-gen-instances) instance type, other than C4, D2, M4 instances smaller than `m4.16xlarge`, or T2\.
 + If the instance is running Windows Server 2008 R2 SP1, ensure that is has the [SHA\-2 code signing support update](https://support.microsoft.com/en-us/help/4474419/sha-2-code-signing-support-update)\.
 + Ensure that the instance has internet connectivity\.
 + Install and configure the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html) or the [AWS Tools for Windows PowerShell](https://docs.aws.amazon.com/powershell/latest/userguide/) on any computer you choose, preferably your local desktop or laptop\.
-For more information, see [Accessing Amazon EC2](concepts.md#access-ec2)\.
+For more information, see [Access Amazon EC2](concepts.md#access-ec2)\.
 Enhanced networking cannot be managed from the Amazon EC2 console\.
 + If you have important data on the instance that you want to preserve, you should back that data up now by creating an AMI from your instance\.
 Updating kernels and kernel modules, as well as enabling the `enaSupport` attribute, might render incompatible instances or operating systems unreachable\.
 If you have a recent backup, your data will still be retained if this happens\.

 ## Enhanced networking performance<a name="ena-performance"></a>